|

 Azazel Sevren of recent Dark

 Asgard fame and their pet cat, Andrew.
+Sitting on her back patio, Sandburg, who

 still looks much as she did as a young teenager on the stage fragile